-In 1928, Harry Williams, the lumber man and former mayor of Patterson, LA, met Menefee Airways pilot James Wedell and received flying lessons from him.
+In 1928, Harry Williams, lumberman and former mayor of Patterson, LA, met Menefee Airways pilot James (Jimmy) Wedell.
+Wedell gave Williams flying lessons.
 The two instantly became friends despite their highly dissimilar backgrounds.

-Wedell came from a Texas working class family.
+Wedell came from a working-class family.
 From an early age, Wedell showed a capacity for building engines, having completed his first one as a teenager.
-A motorcycle accident caused him to land face first into a pile of oyster shells, making him blind in one eye and disqualifying him from flying in World War I. A barnstormer taught Wedell how to fly, and he became a barnstormer.
-When his brother Walter left the military after World War I, he joined Jimmie in barnstorming.
-The Wedells began to work for James Menefee, a car salesman in New Orleans, at his airport in St. Bernard Parish.
+Following a motorcycle accident that threw Wedell face-first into a pile of oyster shells, Wedell was blind in one eye and thus disqualified from flying in World War I. A barnstormer (stunt pilot) taught Wedell how to fly and Wedell soon became a barnstormer himself.
+When Wedell's brother, Walter, also became a barnstormer after serving in the army during World War I. The Wedell brothers began working for James Menefee, a car salesman in New Orleans, at an airport in St. Bernard Parish.

-Williams was born and raised in Patterson, the son of wealthy lumber man Frank B. Williams, who was known as "the cypress king."
-After serving in World War I, Harry Williams worked for the cypress company and developed a love for speed, whether it was fast cars or fast boats.
-He married silent screen star Marguerite Clark, and they had a comfortable life together.
-After watching Jimmy fly, Williams saw the airplane’s potential for speed.
-Wedell ignited in Williams a passion for aviation and a desire to promote it.
-Wedell’s ideas for building faster airplanes fascinated Williams, and he gave Wedell his financial support.
-In May of 1929, the Wedell-Williams Air Service came into existence.
+Harry Williams was born and raised in Patterson, LA.
+Williams' father, Frank B. Williams, was a wealthy lumberman known as "The Cypress King."
+After serving in World War I, Harry Williams worked for the cypress company and developed a love for speed that included fast cars and boats.
+Williams married silent screen star Marguerite Clark.
+After watching Jimmy Wedell fly, Williams understood the airplane’s potential for speed, igniting a passion for aviation and its promotion.
+Wedell’s had ideas about how to build faster airplanes.
+Fascinated, Williams backed Wedell's ideas financially and in May 1929, the Wedell-Williams Air Service came into existence.